NerveTask/nervetask/README.md

-# NerveTask: A Project Management Plugin for WordPress
+# NerveTask: Project Management with WordPress

 [![Build Status](https://travis-ci.org/NerveTask/nervetask.png?branch=master)](https://travis-ci.org/NerveTask/nervetask)

+**This project is under active development and is NOT ready for use.
+You can hasten its development by contributing (see below).**

 NerveTask is a free, open-source, standalone plugin that has basic project management functionality when activated on any WordPress site.